Jawar19/home-assistant.io/source/_integrations/rejseplanen.markdown

 ## Prerequisites
 In order to use the integration you must uptain an API key from Rejseplanen.dk.
 You can apply for this by using the [request form](https://labs.rejseplanen.dk/hc/da/requests/new) on their webpage.
 Follow the steps for the application and remember to request it as a provate user.
 Keep in mind, the private API key allows for 50.000 calls/month.

+If you have an existing YAML configuration entry for the Rejseplanen version 1 integration in your instance, please remove the configuration prior to updating or installing the new Rejseplanen v2.x

 ## stop_id